Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Characterisation of the CP type

+In this section we complete our new proof of the following theorem of Benjamini and Schramm.

+\begin{thm}[\cite{BeSc}] Let $(G,\rho)$ be a weak local limit of finite planar graphs $G_n$ and suppose that $G$ has bounded degrees almost surely.
+Then $(G,\rho)$ is almost surely recurrent. \end{thm}

-Recall that the number of ends of a graph $G$ is the supremum over finite sets $K$ of the number of infinite connected components of $G \setminus K$.
-As noted in the introduction, \cref{thm:classification} implies a special case of the Benjamini-Schramm Theorem: If $(G,\rho)$ is a simple one-ended triangulation which is a Benjamini-Schramm limit of finite planar maps, $(G,\rho)$ is CP parabolic almost surely.
-If $G$ has bounded degrees this implies recurrence.
+Recall that the number of \textbf{ends of a graph} $G$ is the supremum over finite sets $K$ of the number of infinite connected components of $G \setminus K$.
+As explained in \cite{BeSc}, it suffices to prove \cref{thm:BeSc} when the graphs $G_n$ are simple triangulations.
+In this case \cref{P:one_ended} implies a special case of the Benjamini-Schramm Theorem: If $(G,\rho)$ is a simple one-ended triangulation that is a Benjamini-Schramm limit of finite planar triangulations of uniformly bounded degree, then $(G,\rho)$ is recurrent almost surely.
 At the time, this was the most difficult case.
-In \cite{BeSc}, graphs which are not triangulations are reduced to triangulations.
-The case of two ends is easy, and in fact having two ends implies recurrence even without the assumptions of planarity or bounded degree.
-More than two ends are impossible for Benjamini-Schramm limits of finite planar graphs.
-To complete the proof, let us briefly elaborate on how to handle the remaining cases.